DevExpress/devextreme-demos/JSDemos/Demos/Charts/SeriesTemplates/description.md

         ...
     ]

-Each object in the data source must represent a point in a single series.
+Every object in the data source should correspond to a point in a single series.

-This demo uses the structure displayed above to organize the data:
+This demo uses the structure displayed above to organize data:

     {
         year: 1970,